-- Backlighting is red, spanner symbol flashes. - The controller output (pump) can be manually switched.
-Possible switching states: - 0: off - 1: on - A: Automatic operation as per the settings in the settings menu - Current temperatures and operating hours can be displayed (status display). - When changing to manual mode the output is switched to A. R1 is displayed.
-Exception: Initial commissioning (output at 0). - Typical application: Functional test (maintenance), fault-finding.
+- Backlighting is red, spanner symbol flashes. - The controller outputs (pumps, valves) can be manually switched.
+Possible switching states - 0: off - 1: on - A: Automatic operation as per the settings in the settings menu - Current temperatures and operating hours can be displayed (status display). - When changing to manual mode all outputs are switched to A, R1 is displayed.
+Exception: First commissioning (all outputs at 0). - Typical application: Functional test (maintenance), fault-finding.